-Award Schedule: Awards are \$5,700 - \$6,700 per year based on full-time attendance.
+Award Schedule: Awards are \$8,500 per year based on full-time attendance.
 Awards are renewable up to three years of undergraduate study.

-Rights and Responsibilities of Recipients: For renewal, students must maintain satisfactory academic progress.
+Rights and Responsibilities of Recipients: For renewal, students must maintain continuous enrollment and satisfactory academic progress.

 Niagara University Grant